Initial Teacher Training

 School Direct Information

-From time to time we hold 'drop-ins' at one of our schools, so that potential teacher training applicants can find out about the School Direct programme we offer, hearing from current trainees and asking questions about the programme.
+From time to time we hold information events at one of our schools, so that potential teacher training applicants can find out about the School Direct programme we offer, hearing from current trainees and asking questions about the programme.
 Please check back here for details of future dates.